 Our community needs a physician.
 What is the process to post a career opportunity on your website?

-The first step is to contact your Regional Health Authority (RHA).
-Once the RHA confirms its support for the position the opportunity will be posted on the saskdocs website and will be promoted to local and external candidates.
+The first step is to contact the Saskatchewan Health Authority (SHA).
+Once the SHA confirms its support for the position the opportunity will be posted on the saskdocs website and will be promoted to local and external candidates.

 What is physician retention?